Products / PDC Bits

 15–30% lower drilling costs in suitable formations.
 Fewer bit changes mean less tripping time and improved safety.

-• Sizes: 3" to 8" diameter for pilot holes
+• Sizes: 3" to 8" diameter — small-diameter down to 1" available

 • 3–6 blade designs with multiple cutters per blade